Tallow skin care is actually something that is centuries old. Today, people have been rediscovering the benefits of tallow for skin.

 If you’re looking for the best ever DIY face moisturizer, check out my tallow face cream recipe here.
 Get my tallow lotion bar recipe here.

 Now that we’ve looked at what tallow can do for skin, let’s take a closer look at the nutrients found in tallow, and how they specifically help with skin health (source).

 - Vitamins A, B12, D, E, and K are extremely nourishing for skin.
 This particular combination of beneficial vitamins is only found together in animal products.

 - Alpha linoleic and linoleic acids in almost a perfect ratio of 1:1.
 These are also known as omega 3 and omega 6 fatty acids, and they maintain the structure and barrier function of skin.
-They are also helpful for anti inflammatory and immune responses in skin.
+They are also helpful for anti inflammatory and immune responses in skin, including eczema and rosacea.

 - Stearic acid and oleic acid are fatty acids that are found in the outer layer of our skin, and in our sebum.
 They are softening, moisturizer, regenerative, and anti inflammatory.
 Stearic acid helps to repair skin, improve the flexibility of skin, improves skin’s barrier function.
 Oleic acid helps the various beneficial nutrients penetrate deeply into skin.

 - Conjugated linoleic acid or CLA has powerful anti inflammatory properties, and is also antimicrobial.